Generative AI Moves from Pilot to Full-Scale Implementation

 Develop a robust workforce training and enablement program

-Partner with human resources (HR) and clinical leaders to create training programs that address the new skills required for an interoperable environment.
-Focus on data literacy, API management, and the specific workflows associated with the new tools.
+Partner with human resources and clinical leaders to create training programs that address the new skills required for an interoperable environment.

 Embracing Telehealth: Skills for Sustained Growth